A cyber incident response plan prepares an organization with best practices when responding to an incident

 The key to an effective cybersecurity incident response plan (CSIRP) is to have one in place well before a breach occurs.
 The planning you do before a security incident occurs will help you respond to an incident as quickly and efficiently as possible.

-NIST’s official Computer Security Incident Handling Guide gives you a comprehensive view of all the things you need to determine before an incident ever happens.
+NIST’s official Computer Security Incident Handling Guide gives you a comprehensive view of everything you need to determine before an incident happens.
 You might be surprised at how detailed the list is, but when a security incident is in progress, your team needs to be able to work as quickly as possible, and having to make a lot of decisions about how to handle a breach will slow them down.
 You also need to make sure you work productively and prevent choices that help hackers continue to exploit and infiltrate your systems.
 Pre-determining all of this information, along with regularly testing your CSIRP and doing drills with your team, will give you the best chance of shutting down an attack quickly and without further issues.

 Incident prevention is the second part of the preparation phase.
 Hopefully, this isn’t news to you because you’ve already developed an information security policy to protect the sensitive information your business is being trusted with.
 However, the NIST still provides some recommendations for avoiding incidents, like regular risk assessments, host security, malware prevention, and more.